 The Faculty Grievance Procedure is initiated and continued by the individual faculty member.
-For additional assistance, appropriate individuals may contact Dr. Ro Di Brezzo, Vice Provost for Faculty Affairs.
+For additional assistance, appropriate individuals may contact Dr. Anna Zajicek, Vice Provost for Faculty Affairs (Interim).

 Individual faculty members may exercise their right to have personal employment grievances considered and assessed upon their merits under the general regulations, policies, and practices of the University according to the following grievance procedure.